 On the same day Angelenos learned their city would host the 1984 Summer Olympics, the globe learned that reptiles can be weaponized.
 Walter Cronkite harrumphed on the CBS Evening News about a “bizarre event,” even by cult standards.
 Chevy Chase on Saturday Night Live’s Weekend Update hyped Synanon’s sale of pre-Christmas rattlesnakes.
 In this tizzy, a detective working the Hillside Strangler serial killer investigation was assigned to the case that actually wasn’t much of a whodunit.
 Within days of the attack, Splittees phoned in tips, ratting out Musico and Kenton, who were swiftly arrested up north.
 Donald Growe, eager for atonement, confirmed they were the two men he’d stopped, but not detained.
 Ybarro contributed, too.
 Both wanted another chance at that witchy sedan that had converted so many sharp-eyed people into mushy spectators.

-Morantz, a few days later, was rolled out in his bed for a jam-packed hospital press conference reminiscent of John niqneygxx39uxxxtxd0dand Yoko’s 1969 “Bed-in for Peace.”
+Morantz, a few days later, was rolled out in his bed for a jam-packed hospital press conference reminiscent of John and Yoko’s 1969 “Bed-in for Peace.”
 A man normally covetous of public adulation appeared overwhelmed, less mustachioed Sir Lancelot than goldfish-eyed survivor.
 The horde of media was sympathetic.
 While it mobbed the hospital for the spectacle of the attack, colleagues were embroiled outside LA in confrontations with Synanon’s do-anything believers.
 NBC Nightly News certainly understood.
 After it broadcast a critical series on the group, two men representing “SCRAM” – Synanon Committee for a Responsible American Media – threatened a producer at her New York residence.
 Not far away, TIME-LIFE’s forty-eight-story skyscraper was evacuated following a phoned-in bomb threat.
 Hedley Donovan, TIME editor-and-chief Synanon, himself wasn’t even untouchable.
 He received hate mail warning a “sleeping giant” might kill him.
 Later, U.S. Customs agents received a tip alleging that Donovan had smuggled jewels and drugs returning from Europe and searched him.

 From his titled up hospital bed, bare chest showing, Morantz told journalists what he’d stressed to film producers and cops earlier, largely to tin ears: dangerous cults were everywhere.
 Wasn’t that evident now?
 But when questioned if Synanon specifically had planted the snake that bite him, Morantz hesitated, saying he’d only been told he was on an “enemies list.”
 His rationale: you never knew if Synanon’s “long ears” were present.
 The group’s lawyer/spokesman Dan Garrett afterwards denied any connection, characterizing Synanon as “law-abiding” in its quest to solve social problems and character disorders.
 Stories to the contrary, he added, were “inflammatory and irresponsible.”
 Translation: beware.